WayneCrawford/tiskitpy/docs/source/avoid_eqs.rst

-If the user wants to calculate time spans to avoid based on earthquakes, but using different parameters than the default values, they should run :py:meth::`TimeSpans.from_eqs` themselves and enter the output to the ``avoid_spans`` parameter.
+If the user wants to calculate time spans to avoid based on earthquakes, but using different parameters than the default values, they should run :py:meth:`TimeSpans.from_eqs` themselves and enter the output to the ``avoid_spans`` parameter.

-If the user wants to calculate time spans to avoid themselves, they need to convert these spans to :py:meth::`TimeSpans` format and enter using ``avoid_spans``
+If the user wants to calculate time spans to avoid themselves, they need to convert these spans to :py:class:`TimeSpans` format and enter using ``avoid_spans``

 Using the same time spans for different objects